pontocom/SecLabs/vulntesting/scanning/nmap.md

 `nmap -sn 192.168.8.1-254` (scans all IP addresses from `192.168.8.1` until `192.168.8.254`)

 This will produce the list of hosts which are up on the network analysed.
+This is a simple `ping scan`, without identification of the open ports.

     Starting Nmap 7.93 ( https://nmap.org ) at 2022-12-14 18:13 WET
     Nmap scan report for RT-AX86U-80F8 (192.168.50.1)